Syam-manoj/syam-manoj.github.io/_tabs/about.md

 order: 4
 ---

-I am Syam Manoj Kumar Paila, and I am from Visakhapatnam, India.
-I am a 3rd year Undergraduate student of the Department of Computer Science & Engineering at the [Indian Institute of Technology, Kharagpur][IIT KGP].
-I am from [Radhakrishnan Hall of Residence][RK] at KGP.
+I am Syam Manoj Kumar Paila from Visakhapatnam, India.
+I am a 3rd year UG student of the Department of Computer Science & Engineering at the [Indian Institute of Technology, Kharagpur][IIT KGP].

-If you speak to me in Telugu/using GOT quotes, I'll understand you better.
-I like to write about programming, books, etc. You know, a programmer's world is not restricted to their rooms and desks.
+I am a boarder of [Radhakrishnan Hall of Residence][RK] at KGP.
+Incoming research intern at [Adobe, India][Adobe] in Summer 2023.

+I do not restrict my world to desks and keyboard strokes.
+Interested a bit about Indian history and a byte about CS.
+Telugu and GOT lingo is the most I'm comfortable in.

 ## Contact me?